rbrennan55/mars_data_scraping/README.md

 •	The HTML table was extracted into a Pandas DataFrame.
 Either Pandas or Splinter and Beautiful Soup were used to scrape the data.
 The columns have the correct headings and data types.
 (15 points)

-•	The data was analyzed to answer the following questions: (10 points)
+•	The data was analyzed to answer the following questions: (10 points):

     - How many months exist on Mars?
 (5 points)
     - How many Martian days' worth of data are there?
 (5 points)